Two of you

 Fully refundable up to 30 days before arrival; cancellations within 30 days are non-refundable.
 50% deposit confirms the booking; balance due 30 days out.

-Add-ons through Brianna: private chef dinner, in-cottage massage, wine country driver.
-Tell her what you want; she'll line it up.
+Add-ons through our team: private chef dinner, in-cottage massage, wine country driver.
+Tell us what you want; we'll line it up.

 11 — Hold a weekend

-She replies within four hours, holds the calendar for two days, and won't tell anyone what you're up to.
+We reply within four hours, hold the calendar for two days, and won't tell anyone what you're up to.